Climate change in Kenya: Ecosystems

 Climate change may significantly disrupt the ecosystem services involved in agriculture, such as by affecting species distribution, inter-species relationships, and altering the effectiveness of management regimes.
 Such services are also needed by the $2.5 billion tourism sector.
 Kenya's wildlife species are expected to be affected in a variety of ways as the climate changes, with changes in temperature and rainfall affecting seasonal events and species ranges.

 Forest cover 7.4 percent of Kenya's land, and provide services including improving water quality, preventing erosion, and absorbing greenhouse gases, in addition to being habitats for other wildlife.
+According to the UN Food and Agriculture Organization (FAO), forest cover in Kenya declined sharply from 12% in 1990 to 6% in 2010, before recovering slightly to 9% by 2022, as reported by the Kenya Forest Service.

-Around 5,000 hectares of forest is lost annually.
-From 1990 to 2015, forest cover declined by 25% (824,115 hectares), which amounts to 33,000 hectares per year.
+Historically, from 1990 to 2015, the forest cover decreased by 25% (824,115 hectares), averaging a loss of 33,000 hectares per year.
+More recently, this rate has decreased to about 5,000 hectares lost annually.

 This reduces both the ecosystem services the forests provide, including by diminishing wood yield and quality, and the biodiversity they support.
 Climate change may impede the recovery of these forests.
 It adversely affects forest regenerative capacity, limiting tree growth and survival, as well as increasing pest and pathogen range.
 There is also an increased risk and severity of forest fires as temperatures increase and droughts increase in length.
-Other affected habitats are coral reefs and mangroves, whose ecosystem services include protection from storm surges, providing opportunities for eco-tourism, and sustaining fisheries.
-Both are directly affected by increasing temperatures and rising sea levels.
+Other affected habitats are coral reefs and mangroves, whose ecosystem services include protection from storm surges, providing opportunities for eco-tourism, and sustaining fisheries which are directly affected by increasing temperatures and rising sea levels.